miguelmota/miguelmota.github.io/blog/_posts/2015-02-25-k-means-clustering-in-javascript.md

 tags: [k-means, machine learning, data mining, algorithm, JavaScript, demo]
 description: An example of the k-means algorithm in JavaScript.
 ---
 Clustering is grouping of data or dividing a large data set into smaller data sets of some similarity.
-A well known clusetering algorithm in unsupervised machine learning is [K-Means clustering](http://en.wikipedia.org/wiki/K-means_clustering).
+A well known clustering algorithm in unsupervised machine learning is [K-Means clustering](http://en.wikipedia.org/wiki/K-means_clustering).
 The K-Means algorithm takes in `n` observations (data points), and groups them into `k` clusters, where each observation belongs to a cluster based on the nearest mean (cluster centroid).
 The distance between a data point and cluster centroid is calculated using the [Euclidean distance](http://en.wikipedia.org/wiki/Euclidean_distance).

 [![]({{ page.url }}/euclidean-distance-model.png)](http://en.wikipedia.org/wiki/Euclidean_distance)